-Non-Entity Costs represent payments made on behalf of other Federal Agencies through various Treasury Managed Accounts (TMA) described below.
-In addition, Non-Entity Costs also include accruals for which FMS has made a commitment to make a payment for claims existing as of September 30, 2005 and 2004.
+Non-Entity Costs represent payments made on behalf of the Federal Government through various Treasury Managed Accounts (TMA) described below.
+In addition, Non-Entity Costs also include accruals for which FMS has made a commitment to make a payment for claims existing as of September 30, 2006 and 2005.

-Credit Reform: Interest on Uninvested Funds - Direct loan and loan guarantee financing accounts receive various payments, repayments and fees, and make payments on defaults.
-When cash receipts exceed outlays or when an Agency does not disburse all of its borrowings, these balances are held in the Treasury and earn interest.
-The interest earned on these balances is disbursed by FMS to the Agency.
+Credit Reform: Interest Paid on Uninvested Funds - Direct loan and loan guarantee financing accounts receive various payments, repayments and fees, and make payments on defaults.
+When cash receipts exceed outlays or when an agency does not disburse all of its borrowings, these balances are held in the Treasury and earn interest.
+The interest earned on these balances is disbursed by FMS to the agency.